h-terao/muli/README.md

 ## Usage

-Let's implement a simple CLI tool that doubles or halves values in zero to `total`.
+Let's implement a simple CLI tool that doubles or halves values from zero to `total`.
 Write the following lines and save as `main.py`.

 ```python